US awards $2.8B in grants for EV batteries in 12 states

 The federal grants announced Wednesday are funded by last year’s $1 trillion infrastructure law and are separate from an executive order Biden issued last spring invoking the Defense Production Act to boost production of lithium and other critical minerals used to power electric vehicles.

-Albemarle Corp., Piedmont Lithium Inc., Entek and Syrah Technologies are among 20 companies that won Energy Department grants to help fund projects in at least 12 states: Alabama, Georgia, Kentucky, Louisiana, Missouri, Nevada, New York, North Carolina, North Dakota, Ohio, Tennessee and Washington state.
+Albemarle Corp., Piedmont Lithium Inc., Entek and Syrah Technologies are among 20 companies to win Energy Department grants that will help fund projects in at least 12 states: Alabama, Georgia, Kentucky, Louisiana, Missouri, Nevada, New York, North Carolina, North Dakota, Ohio, Tennessee and Washington state.

-Eight of the 12 states selected for funding supported Donald Trump in 2020, mostly in the South and Midwest.
-Biden appeared to acknowledge the awkward politics, noting that Republicans who voted against the infrastructure law were among those asking him for money.

-“I was really surprised to find out there were so many socialists in the Republican caucus,” he joked, repeating a frequent GOP talking point about the law.

-Biden insisted that politics played no part in the grant awards.
-“If a district deserves the project they’re going to get it,” he said.
+At least two projects will be located in states that have yet to be selected.

-Companies selected for the grants will be required to match the federal investment, leveraging an estimated $9 billion to boost clean energy technology, create good-paying jobs and support Biden’s goal for electric vehicles to make up half of all new vehicle sales by 2030, the White House said.
+Companies selected for the grants will be required to match the federal investment to “leverage a total of more than $9 billion to boost American production of clean energy technology, create good-paying jobs” and support Biden’s goal for electric vehicles to make up half of all new vehicle sales by 2030, the White House said.

 Electric vehicle sales are expected to rise dramatically between now and 2030 in the U.S. and globally.
 But even at the start of the next decade, they will amount to just over one-third of U.S. new vehicle sales.